patozgg/C8-backup-toolkit/doc/blueberry/README.md

 ```

-The application is accessible under the port 9082.
+The application is accessible under port 9082.
 A simple way consist of "port-forward" the port to your PC

 ```shell
 kubectl port-forward svc/blueberry-service 9082:9082 -n camunda